Jamesetay1/CompLing-Suite/SVA/README.md

 "The man parks his car", but the agreement in number between subject and verb was incorrect.
 This case is currently counted as incorrect IF the head noun of the compound is the root of the sentence.

 <h3> Future Additions </h3>
-The way the groundwork is built for this program, new instances of SVA errors can be easily added.
-Additionally, it would be ideal to have a GUI for this program in addition to what is already there.
+Future additions of SVA errors should be easy to add with the current framework Additionally, it would be ideal to have a GUI for this program in addition to what is already there.